-- 1. Increase of \$75,875 in Contractual Services-Other for the Division of Health and Wellness, Office of Healthy Schools/Wellness Programs, to fund the Committee's proposed subtitle "School Safety Omnibus Subject to Appropriations Repeal Amendment Act of 2019." - 2.
-Increase of \$844,000 in Contractual Services-Other for the Division of Health and Wellness, Office of Healthy Schools/Wellness Programs, to fund the Committee's proposed subtitle "Healthy Students Amendment Act Subject to Appropriations Repeal Amendment Act of 2019."
+- 1. The Committee directs an increase CSG 41 (Contractual Services Other), Program E500 (Division of Health and Wellness), Activity E505 (Office of Healthy Schools/Wellness Prgms) by \$75,875 to fund the Committee's proposed subtitle "School Safety Omnibus Subject to Appropriations Repeal Amendment Act of 2019." - 2.
+The Committee directs an increase CSG 50 (Subsidies and Transfers), Program E500 (Division of Health and Wellness), Activity E504 (Office of Nutrition Programs) by \$844,000 in to fund the Committee's proposed subtitle "Healthy Students Amendment Act Subject to Appropriations Repeal Amendment Act of 2019."